MasoniteFramework/docs/creating-a-blog.md

 We should get a success message saying that some new assets were created.
 You can check your controllers folder and you should see a few new controllers there that should handle registrations.

-We will observe what was created for us in a bit.
+We will check what was created for us in a bit.

 ### Database Setup

 In order to register these users, we will need a database.
 Hopefully you already have some kind of local database setup like MySQL or Postgres but we will assume that you do not.
 In this case we can just use SQLite.

 Now we just need to change a few environment variables so Masonite can create the SQLite database.

 These environment variable can be found in the `.env` file in the root of the project.
 Open that file up and you should see a few lines that look like:

 {% code-tabs %}
 {% code-tabs-item title=".env" %}